 The following diagram shows the outline of KSP’s curriculum framework:

-KSP understands that Dunmanians come from all walks of life and join the DHS Family with their own set of experiences and values.
-Hence, the curriculum is framed as an open platform for students to share their views and experiences in relation to the issues and concepts discussed in a fair and conducive environment.
-Fundamentally, we receive Dunmanians as:
+We understand that Dunmanians come from all walks of life and join the DHS Family with their own set of experiences and values (as shared in the image below).
+Hence, the curriculum is framed as an open platform for students to share their views and experiences in their skills-acquisition journey in a fair and safe environment that is conducive in enhancing the joy and meaningfulness of their learning.

 KSP adopts a spiral approach to build competencies in core 21st Century skills such as acquisition and management of knowledge, creative thinking, critical thinking, communication and collaboration skills that are essential in the Knowledge Economy.